honeycombio/terraform-provider-honeycombio/docs/data-sources/trigger_recipient.md

 # Data Source: honeycombio_trigger_recipient

 Search the triggers of a dataset for a trigger recipient.
 The ID of the existing trigger recipient can be used when adding trigger recipients to new triggers.
-Specifying a trigger recipient by its ID is necessary when adding Slack recipients, since these can not be created using the API.

 ## Example Usage